adlnet/xapi-profiles/xapi-profiles-communication.md

 function described in pseudocode below with the Statement and all the Statement Templates from the Profile.
 This function returns an outcome and an array of Statement Templates.
 To interpret the results, consult the table after the algorithm definition.

+* Comparison between `values` parsed from the Statement and the `any`, `all` and `none` values MUST be based on the data comparison requirements defined within the profile's xAPI Version (`xAPIVersion` property).
+        * when `xAPIVersion` profile property is not specified, the data comparison requirements within the most recent version of xAPI MUST be used.

 ```
 function validates(statement, templates):